dirkmueller/presentation-nashville-logclassify/presentation.md

 [comment]: # (Warm-up - Why are we presenting?)
 <!-- .slide: data-state="normal" class="centered" -->
-### We are cloud engineers
+### We are SUSE OpenStack Cloud software engineers
 <img data-src="images/user-friends-solid.svg" width=20% height=20% class="plain"/>

 Note:
-- We've both been troubleshooting SUSE OpenStack Cloud since the early days and spend too much time looking at log files :)
+- We've both been troubleshooting SUSE OpenStack Cloud since the early days
+- Handling log files is part of daily routine
+- We'd like to explore together with you reducing the time to spend looking at logfiles.

 <!-- .slide: data-state="normal" data-menu-title="SOC CI" class="centered" -->